-First-Year Students: Financial Issues
+First-Year Students: Financial Issues STIPEND

-STIPEND

 First-year Ph.D. students are appointed to Department Fellowships.
-Contact the Department for 2017-18 amounts.
-As Fellowship recipients, students are not considered to be employees of the University and therefore the pay dates will differ from University employees.
-For this academic year the pay dates for Ph.D. students will be:
+For this academic year (2019-2020), the stipend is \$32,739.00.
+The monthly stipend will be \$2,728.25 As Fellowship recipients, students are not considered to be employees of the University and therefore the pay dates will differ from University employees.
+For this academic year the fellowship pay dates for Ph.D. students will be: